What are human rights?

 On December 10, 1948, the United Nations adopted the Universal Declaration of Human Rights (UDHR) in order to form the basis of a world built on freedom, human dignity, justice, equality, non-discrimination, fairness, and universality, which applies to everyone, everywhere and always.

-The Boston College Supported Employment Program shares a Human Rights Committee with Institute of Community Inclusion and Best Buddies International.
+The Boston College Supported Employment Program shares a Human Rights Committee with the Institute for Community Inclusion and Best Buddies International.
 The committee meets four times a year to discuss human rights issues related to participants from each vocational program.

 This page links to a PDF file.
 Use this link to download Adobe Reader if needed.